Leslie Dan: Early life

 Born in Budapest, Dan came to Canada in 1947.
 As a teenage Jew, he survived the Holocaust by using false identity papers.
 He came to Canada in 1947 and graduated from the University of Toronto School of Pharmacy in 1954 obtaining a Bachelor of Science degree.
 He completed his Master of Business Administration degree in 1959.
 In 1960, he founded a company which distributed over-the-counter drugs.

 Business ventures

 In 1965, he founded Novopharm.
-In 2000 when he sold the company to Israel's Teva Pharmaceuticals for an estimated $430 million, it had sales of $750 million and employed 3,000 people.
+In 2000, when he sold the company to Teva Pharmaceuticals of Israel for an estimated $430 million, it had sales of $750 million and employed 3,000 people.
 He then started a new company, Viventia (formerly Novopharm Biotech), which specializes in the discovery and development of products for the treatment of cancer.
 He is currently the chairman.

-As of April 2021, he has an estimated net worth of $1.04 billion dollars (approximately $830 million USD), making him the 91st richest person in Canada.
+As of April 2021, he has an estimated net worth of $1.04 billion Canadian dollars (approximately $830 million USD), making him the 91st richest person in Canada.